Brando333/Facebook_marketplace_posting/README.md

   - The system uses features specific to the Windows file management system.
 - **Keyboard Layout**: Spanish - QWERTY
   - The keyboard layout must be set to Spanish - QWERTY for writing certain characters in the image file path, such as ( :, \\ ) in `C:\\images`.
+- **Facebook Language**: English (US)
+  - The facebook display language must be set to English (US) since the system uses Facebook some text displays to find certain web elements.

 ## Setup Instructions